massemanet/gtknode/README.md

 {{GtkPid,reply}, [{ok,void},{ok,"foo"}]}
 ```

-signals are sent from gtknode if the signal handler for a specified
+Signals are sent from gtknode if the signal handler for a specified
-signal-widget combination is set to ``gn_sighandler``. the signals look
+signal-widget combination is set to ``gn_sighandler``.
+The signals look
 like this:

 ```erlang